Eddahkarambu/React-todo/README.md

+#AUTHOR
+Eddah Karambu

+#Title
+Todo App

+#Description
+Todo App is an app that allows users to add , edit and delete tasks they want to work on,also mark tasks as complete without deleting them.

-# Getting Started with Create React App
+#Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).